Own-Data-Privateer/hoardy-web/tool/README.md

   - `--remap-closed`
   : remap all reachable URLs like `--remap-open` does, remap all other URLs like `--remap-void` does; `export`ed `mirror`s will be self-contained
   - `--remap-all`
-  : remap all reachable URLs like `--remap-open` does, remap other URLs as if for each missing URL a trivial `GET <URL> -> 200 OK` reqres is present among input `PATH`s; this will produce broken links if the `--output` format depends on anything but the URL itself, but for a simple `--output` (like the default `hupq`) this will remap missing URLs to `--output` paths that they would occupy if they were present; this allows `wrrarms export` to be used incrementally; `export`ed `mirror`s will be self-contained; default
+  : remap all reachable URLs like `--remap-open` does, remap other URLs as if for each missing URL a trivial `GET <URL> -> 200 OK` reqres is present among input `PATH`s; this will produce broken links if the `--output` format depends on anything but the URL itself, but for a simple `--output` (like the default `hupq`) this will remap missing URLs to `--output` paths that they would occupy if they were present; this allows `hoardy-web export` to be used incrementally; `export`ed `mirror`s will be self-contained; default

 - exporting:
   - `--not-separated`